Troy Buchanan High School

-Troy Buchanan High School (formerly Buchanan High School) is a 3-year public high school in Troy, Missouri, United States that is part of the Lincoln County School District.
+Troy Buchanan High School (formerly Buchanan High School) is a 3-year public high school in Troy, Missouri, United States that is part of the Lincoln County R-III School District.
 The school is named after local merchant Alexander Buchanan, who donated a $1,500 endowment and the land for Buchanan College (which would sell property to the local school district upon closure) to be built.

 History

 After Buchanan College sold their property in Troy to the local school district in 1905, Buchanan High School was founded in Fall 1914.
 A 1916 referendum proposed to build a gymnasium on to the existing school building.
 That location was used until 1956, when classes were moved to a new location.

 In 1996, a new building was constructed at a cost of $13 million.
 Work on a ninth-grade center began in 2007, and was completed in Fall 2008.

 In 2014, TBHS was featured in an NBC article which detailed their after-school active shooter trainings, which included student volunteers.

 In February 2016, TBHS's field house caught on fire and was completely destroyed.
 The cause of the fire was undetermined, and it cost around $1 million in damages.

 In Spring 2017, a new performing arts building, named the Hungate Performing Arts Center, was opened adjacent to the school.
 It is named after William and David Hungate.